-TARB is a board constituted by the Main Contractor to review the adequacy of ground testing of systems/subsystem as part of design validation.
+TARB is a board constituted by the Main Contractor in consultation with CEMILAC to review the adequacy of ground testing of systems / subsystem as part of design validation.
 The board will be chaired by a domain expert and will have system experts, CEMILAC, DGAQA as members.
-Flight testing agency of User Services may also be co-opted wherever required.
+Flight test agency of User Services may also be co-opted wherever required.

-Technical Airworthiness Authorities (TAA)
+TECHNICAL AIRWORTHINESS AUTHORITIES (TAA)

-CEMILAC and DGAQA, the organisations dealing with Technical Airworthiness of the Air Systems/Airborne Stores are jointly called TAA.
+CEMILAC and DGAQA, the organisations dealing with Technical Airworthiness of the Military Air Systems / Airborne Stores are jointly referred as TAA.